 There are a number of differences between juveniles and adults when it comes to the court process.
-In New Jersey the County has jurisdiction 13over all juveniles within that county.
+In New Jersey the County has jurisdiction over all juveniles within that county.
 Therefore, all criminal juvenile delinquent cases are heard at the Superior Court level in the County Court.
 In juvenile court what is typically called a “trial” is known as an adjudicatory hearing.
 The adjudicatory hearing must be held within 30 days of the initial detainment of the juvenile if the juvenile remains detained.
 If the hearing is not held the court must set a date certain for the hearing within 72 hours of the juvenile’s motion requesting the hearing.
 If the juvenile becomes convicted he is an “adjudicated delinquent” rather than convicted.

 The juvenile prosecution process moves faster than for adults.
 After arrest and if the child is held the juvenile is brought in front of a Family Court Judge within 24 hours for a first detention hearing.
 To decide whether to hold a child or release him to the parents the best interest of the child need to be balanced with the danger of the child to the community.
 The assumption is that the best interest of the child is staying in a loving home.